“That was us at the beginning of our fairytale. But here’s the thing about fairytales: sometimes they’re darker than you can ever imagine.”

 If you like math, and really want to read this, I say go for it.
-But if you’re more interested in, oh I don’t know, rollercoasters then move on to something else in your TBR that deserves to be put in the thriller category.
+But if you’re more interested in, oh I don’t know, rollercoasters, then move on to something else on your TBR that deserves to be put in the thriller category.

 Late one night a man walks into the luxurious home of disgraced banker Harry McNamara and his wife Julie.
 The man launches an unspeakably brutal attack on Harry as a horror-struck Julie watches, frozen by fear.

 Just an hour later the attacker, JP Carney, has handed himself in to the police.
 He confesses to beating Harry to death, but JP claims that the assault was not premeditated and that he didn’t know the identity of his victim.
 With a man as notorious as Harry McNamara, the detectives cannot help wondering, was this really a random act of violence or is it linked to one of Harry’s many sins: corruption, greed, betrayal?

 This gripping psychological thriller will have you questioning, who – of Harry, Julie and JP – is really the guilty one?
 And is Carney’s surrender driven by a guilty conscience or is his confession a calculated move in a deadly game?

 Book source: Crooked Lane Books via NetGalley in exchange for a review.